fleetdm/fleet/handbook/company.md

 <!-- TODO: write short preamble, like the others -->

 - be curious
-  - "strong opinions, loosely held"
   - ask great questions & take the time to truly listen
   - listen intently to feedback, and genuinely try to understand (especially constructive criticism)  <!-- TODO: Trust the feedback from counterparts.
 It’s easy to quickly say “no” or ignore feedback because we’re busy and we often default to our way of thinking is right.
 Trust that your counterpart is making a good suggestion and give it the time/consideration it deserves. -->
   - see failure as a beginning (it is rare to get things right the first time)
   - question yourself ("why do I think this?")
 - be realistic
-  - practical about your limits and what's possible with the time and resources we have
+  - "strong opinions, loosely held"
   - change your mind (in the face of new evidence)
+  - be practical about your limits, and about what's possible with the time and resources we have
   - avoid sunk cost fallacy (getting attached to something just because you invested time working on it, or came up with it)
   - give credit where credit is due
   - be fair to competitors ("may the best product win.")